iCliniq Logo

 When and Why to Take Fulvestrant Medication?

-• Based on various clinical trials, fulvestrant has proven its efficacy in the treatment of breast cancer in women who were in advanced stages with cancer spreading to different body parts (showing distant metastasis).
-The effectiveness of the drug was proven to have satisfactory results either taken as monotherapy or as a combination therapy with other drugs like palbociclib.
+• Based on various clinical trials, Fulvestrant has proven its efficacy in the treatment of breast cancer in women who were in advanced stages with cancer spreading to different body parts (showing distant metastasis).
+The effectiveness of the drug was proven to have satisfactory results either taken as monotherapy or as a combination therapy with other drugs like Palbociclib.

-Based on the clinical trials in women who were EHR (estrogen hormone receptor) positive and in advanced stages of breast cancer, the drug fulvestrant has shown a reduction in the estrogen hormone levels and a decrease in the symptoms associated with post-menopausal breast cancer.
+Based on the clinical trials in women who were EHR (estrogen hormone receptor) positive and in advanced stages of breast cancer, the drug Fulvestrant has shown a reduction in estrogen hormone levels and a decrease in the symptoms associated with post-menopausal breast cancer.
 Patients with localized breasts have also shown a decreased progression in breast cancer within 21 months of medications.
 It has also shown some improvement in patients with metastatic breast cancers.

 • Inform your doctor in case you have any systemic medical conditions like diabetes, liver diseases, or bleeding disorders like hemophilia and bleeding diathesis.